-- StreamingHistogram.binCount now returns non-zero counts - HilbertSpatialKeyIndex index offset Note: Existing spatial layers using Hilbert index will need to be updated, see PR for directions. - Fixed CastException that sometimes occured when reading cached attributes. - Uncompressed GeoTiffMultibandTiles will now convert to the correct CellType. - Calculating the Slope of a Tile when targetCell is Data will now produce the correct result.
+- StreamingHistogram.binCount now returns non-zero counts (#2590) - HilbertSpatialKeyIndex index offset.
+Existing spatial layers using Hilbert index will need to be updated (#2586) - Fixed CastException that sometimes occured when reading cached attributes.

-- Introduce new hooks into AttributeStore API to allow for better performance in certain queries against catalogs with many layers - GeoTiffReader can now read tiffs that are missing the NewSubfileType tag. - Pyramiding code will once again respect resampling method and will now actually reduce shuffle volume by resampling tiles on map side of pyramid operation - Uncompressed GeoTiffMultibandTiles will now convert to the correct CellType. - COGLayer attributes can be accessed via the various read attribute methods in AttributeStore (ie readMetadata, readHeader, etc) - The regex used to match files for the HadoopLayerAttributeStore and FileLayerAttributeStore has been expanded to include more characters. - HadoopAttributeStore.availableAttributes has been fixed so that it'll now list all attribute files. - Allow for simple features to be generated with a specified or random id with geometry stored in the standard field, "the_geom" - Use a new Amazon SDK API to remove deprecation warnings. - Fixed a bug in incorrect metadata fetch by COGLayerReaders that could lead to an incorrect data querying. - Cropping RDDs with clamp=false now produces correct result. - Fixed tiff reads in case RowsPerStrip tiff tag is not defined. - Change aspect result to azimuth, i.e. start from due north and be clockwise. - COG overviews generated in the COGLayer.fromLayerRDD method will now use the passed in ResampleMethod. - Reading a GeoTiff with streaming will now work with files that are larger than java.lang.Integer.
-MAX_VALUE. - GeoTiffMultibandTile.crop will now work with GeoTiffs that have tiled segments and band interleave. - GeoTiffMultibandTile.crop will now return ArrayMultibandTile(s) with the correct number of bands. - Imroved performance of COGValueReader.readSubsetBands when reading from S3.
+- Uncompressed GeoTiffMultibandTiles will now convert to the correct CellType. - Calculating the Slope of a Tile when targetCell is Data will now produce the correct result. - Introduce new hooks into AttributeStore trait to allow for better performance in certain queries against catalogs with many layers. - GeoTiffReader can now read tiffs that are missing the NewSubfileType tag. - Pyramiding code will once again respect resampling method and will now actually reduce shuffle volume by resampling tiles on map side of pyramid operation. - COGLayer attributes can be accessed via the various read attribute methods in AttributeStore (ie readMetadata, readHeader, etc) - The regex used to match files for the HadoopLayerAttributeStore and FileLayerAttributeStore has been expanded to include more characters. - HadoopAttributeStore.availableAttributes has been fixed so that it'll now list all attribute files. - Allow for simple features to be generated with a specified or random id with geometry stored in the standard field, "the_geom" - Update version of Amazon SDK API to remove deprecation warnings. - Fixed a bug in incorrect metadata fetch by COGLayerReader that could lead to an incorrect data querying. - Cropping RDDs with clamp=false now produces correct result. - Fixed tiff reads in case RowsPerStrip tiff tag is not defined. - Change aspect result to azimuth, i.e. start from due north and be clockwise. - COG overviews generated in the COGLayer.fromLayerRDD method will now use the passed in ResampleMethod. - Reading a GeoTiff with streaming will now work with files that are larger than java.lang.Integer.
+MAX_VALUE. - GeoTiffMultibandTile.crop will now work with GeoTiffs that have tiled segments and band interleave. - GeoTiffMultibandTile.crop will now return $\mbox{ArrayMultibandTile}(s)$ with the correct number of bands. - Imroved performance of COGValueReader.readSubsetBands when reading from S3.